 Remember the old days of waking up to fresh milk on your doorstep?
 British-based Milk & More now offers just that, but for organic veg, brought to your doorstep by 7am each week.
 Their organic vegetable and salad box contains a mix of seasonal produce from local suppliers.
 Most of the packaging is recyclable, but they still have a little work to do to become totally recyclable.

-Price: Organic vegetable and salad box - £13 for 7 varieties of organic veg.
+Organic vegetable and salad box - £13 for 7 varieties of organic veg.
+Growing Communities

 Based in Hackney, the Growing Communities veg scheme is about as local as you can get, with each vegetable you receive traceable back to a specific UK location.
 This not-for-profit veg box scheme gives back to local communities and small-scale farmers.
 Their standard box contains 8 varieties of seasonal veg, perfect for topping up a week’s worth of meals.
 The boxes are dropped off at collection points in East London weekly, encouraging communities to mingle and interact while they’re out.